chris22smith/chris22smith.github.io/src/blog/the-web-20-concept-the-basics.md

 wpid: "397"
 ---

-The days of having your website managed by a <a href="https://www.chris-smith-web.com/wp" target="_blank">web designer</a> or design company are now on their way out.
+The days of having your website managed by a web designer or design company are now on their way out.

 In the past websites were a one-way read only process, an online brochure which people visited to get information.
 Now, with the whole concept of Web 2.0, it's all a two-way interactive process with customers or fans playing an active part in a website.